 All other tactics are useless if you fail to provide a great experience to your current and potential clients!
 Treat every prospect respectfully, whether they finalize the deal with you or not.
 Value their rights and be attentive while showcasing a unit.
 This could compel them to leave a positive review about your services and increase the odds that they recommend you to others.
 Make things easier than rigid, and always prioritize their needs.

 Further Reading: 3 ways to decrease vacancy rates

 Whether you have marketing in your DNA or not, these tips will be the tools you need to get your house rented fast.
-If your traffic-generating systems are strong and you’re maximizing the conversion aspect of your home, you will find that perfect tenant, get them to apply, and have yourself a new, highly-qualified tenant!
+If your traffic-generating systems are strong and you’re maximizing the conversion aspect of your home, you will find that perfect resident, get them to apply, and have yourself a new, highly-qualified resident!